 - 7. Effect of not wearing a motorcycle helmet on a personal injury lawsuit

 - 8. Laws related to Vehicle Code 27803 VC

 1. Vehicle Code 27803 VC – Motorcyclists in California must wear safety helmets

-According to California Vehicle Code 27803, a person operating a motorcycle in California must wear a safety helmet.
+According to California Vehicle Code 27803, if you are operating a motorcycle in California, you must wear a safety helmet.